-At RKMS, teachers are required to incorporate these key components in their daily instruction.
+At RKES, teachers are required to incorporate these key components in their daily instruction.
 Furthermore, school-wide prevention efforts have been established to promote learning for all students.
-RKMS anticipates that the majority of students will respond to these strategies and will not require additional interventions.
+RKES anticipates that the majority of students will respond to these strategies and will not require additional interventions.

-- 2. TIER TWO: STRATEGIC INTERVENTIONS: The use of a multi-tiered instruction based on student data allows teachers to differentiate instruction for all students.
+2. TIER TWO: STRATEGIC INTERVENTIONS: The use of a multi-tiered instruction based on student data allows teachers to differentiate instruction for all students.
 A teacher assistant works with the classroom teacher in the implementation of tiered instruction through small group and one to one instruction.
-The classroom teacher and teacher assistant work together to deliver specific instructional strategies that will differentiate concepts for students considered at risk for academic failure. - 3.
-TIER THREE: INTENSIVE INTERVENTIONS: Students enter the learning environment with different skill sets.
-An individual student's RTI is unique and dependent on many factors.
-To reach desired outcomes in school, some students may require additional or unique instructional strategies or interventions beyond those typically available.
-These students may have had interrupted (or limited) schooling, have a learning disability or medical need, have limited language skills, or need more processing time and support.
-For these students, create a unique schedule so that the student can receive additional support in the area of need.
-This may be within a designated intervention class period in lieu of another course, in lieu of advisory, or on a pull out schedule.
-Students may receive additional supports using NWEA supports, NewsELA, Khan Academy or a variety of teacher specific instructional supports housed within Blendspace and Google Classroom.
+The classroom teacher and teacher assistant work together to deliver specific instructional strategies that will differentiate concepts for students considered at risk for academic failure.

+3. TIER THREE: INTENSIVE INTERVENTIONS: Students enter the learning environment with different skill sets; an individual student's Response to Intervention (RTI) is unique and dependent on many factors.
+To reach desired outcomes in school, some students may require additional or unique instructional strategies or interventions beyond those typically available, such as: remediation of prerequisite skills in small groups, supports necessary to access the content in the students'native language (while receiving ELL supports), or technology-assisted scaffolding.
+These students may have had interrupted (or limited) schooling, a learning disability or medical need, limited language skills, and/or require more processing time and support.
+For these students, we create a unique schedule so that the student can receive additional support in the area of need.
+This may be within a designated intervention class period in lieu of advisory or on a unique pull out schedule, where students are excused from another non-core subject offering.
+Students may receive support using designated support using the Rosetta Stone program, Ascend Math, or on the Write Score system.
 Instructional specialist teachers may also request or purchase additional research based resources as necessary to serve student needs beyond the materials we've already purchased.